 Views:

+It shows the total pension growth for the 1995, 2008, and 2015 NHS Pension Schemes.
 If the total pension growth is more than the annual allowance (AA), we aim to send a pension savings statement.

 HM Revenue and Customs (HMRC) have a deadline for us to send statements to members which is 6 October following the end of the tax year.

 We can only calculate your pension growth if we receive the annual update of pensionable pay and service from your employer by 6 July.
+If they send this after 6 July, we’ll send you a statement within 3 months of receiving the annual update.

-We've been working to make sure members who need an RPSS and pension savings statement receive them as soon as possible but we recognise there are delays if statements cannot be completed by our automated system and must be calculated manually.
+We cannot send you a pension savings statement until we've sent you an RPSS.
+We've been working to make sure members who need an RPSS and pension savings statement receive them as soon as possible.
+We recognise there are delays as statements cannot be completed by our automated system and these must be calculated manually.
+All public service pension schemes are facing similar challenges around timings.
+We're speaking with them regularly to make sure shared guidance is available for affected members.

-For members who did not receive their pension savings statement for relevant tax year before the deadline for self-assessment tax returns, HMRC confirmed you must complete your self-assessment as normal using a provisional figure by the 31 January deadline.
+For members who did not receive their pension savings statement for the relevant tax year before the deadline for self-assessment tax returns, HMRC confirmed you must complete your self-assessment as normal using a provisional figure by the 31 January deadline.
 This is a figure calculated to the best of your ability.

-There will not be a financial penalty from HMRC if the provisional figure you use is incorrect if you’ve tried to calculate it to the best of your ability and kept records of the calculation.
+There will not be a financial penalty from HMRC if the provisional figure you use is incorrect if you’ve tried to calculate it to the best of your ability and keep records of the calculation.
 Even if the figure needs to be changed, you’ll not receive a late-filing penalty.

 When you receive your pension savings statement, you must update your self-assessment tax return with the actual figure within one year of the 31 January deadline.

+If the actual figure is higher than the provisional figure you provided and you’ve paid the tax charge yourself rather than using scheme pays, HMRC will apply interest due on the difference.
 If you only completed a self-assessment because of your estimated pension tax liability and you do not have an AA charge for the relevant tax year, you must tell HMRC you no longer need to submit a self-assessment return.

 There should not be a penalty, but interest may be charged if you: